Here you’ll learn in detail about the American bobtail cat breed, including its origin, character, the types it exists in, and how to take care of it.

 A high-quality, fresh diet is essential to avoiding health problems.

-Types of American bobtail cat
+Types of American bobtail cat breed

 The tail is the main and most important characteristic of the American Bobtail cat since it usually measures between 2.5 cm and 10 cm.
 This breed differs in its colors or its coat.
 Its body is always long and rectangular, and the thorax is wide.